 There are so many scams out there.
-Are there any ones that are more evil than others?
+Are there any ones that are worse, or more evil than others?

 Granted, I consider most scams to be some kind of “evil” but there are a few in particular that have their own special brand of sinister wretchedness.
 That is because in these scams, you will actually be paid, but unbeknownst to you, you’re scamming someone else!
 Keep in mind that these are pretty sophisticated scams, so you may only be one part of the larger puzzle: